Doreen Rosamund Averil Tobeason1

 Consanguinity Index=0.0%

-He was educated at Eton College, Windsor, Berkshire, England.1 He succeeded to the title of 6th Baronet Matheson, of Lochalsh, co.
-Ross [U.K., 1882] on 13 November 1963.1 He retired from the military in 1964, with the rank of Major, late of the Coldstream Guards.1 He held the position of Chief of Clan Matheson in 1975.1 He was Member of the Gentlemen-at-Arms between 1977 and 1993.1 He was invested as a Fellow, Society of Antiquaries of Scotland (F.S.A.Scot) in 1989.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He succeeded as the 6th Baronet Matheson, of Lochalsh, co.
+Ross [U.K., 1882] on 13 November 1963.1 He retired from the military in 1964, with the rank of Major, late of the Coldstream Guards.1 He held the position of Chief of the Clan Matheson from in 1975.1 He was Member of the Gentlemen-at-Arms between 1977 and 1993.1 He was appointed Fellow, Society of Antiquaries of Scotland (F.S.A.Scot) in 1989.1

 Children of Major Sir Torquhil Alexander Matheson of Matheson, 6th Bt. and Serena Mary Francesca Peto